kaizen-ai/kaizenflow/sorrentum_sandbox/projects/spring2024/Redis_cache_to_fetch_user_profile/description.md

     Fetched user profile: {'user_id': '123', 'name': 'Shaunak Dhande', 'email': 'shaunakdhande4000@gmail.com', 'age': 22}
     ```

-### 5. Mock Database Schema:
+## 4. Mock Database Schema

-The mock database (user_profiles1.json) follows a simple JSON structure where
+The mock database follows a simple JSON structure where each user profile is
-each user profile is represented as a dictionary.
-The schema includes the user's
+represented as a dictionary.
+The schema includes the user's ID, name, email, and
-ID, name, email, and age.
+age.
 ```
 {
   "123": {